davekilian/primer/basic/circuits.md

 > Schematic icon for a ground

-A ground is called a ground because you usually ground a circuit by literally connecting the circuit to the ground; the Earth is the largest and best grounding component around!
+A ground is called a ground because the original (and still the best) grounding component around is literally the Earth; except for portable devices like laptops and phones, you generally ground components by literally connecting a line of the circuit into the ground.

 As a circuit component, grounds exist to soak up electricity.
 You can almost think of a ground as a way of pulling electrons out of a circuit: if a ground is connected to a circuit, all incoming electricity from the negative terminal of the battery is 'drained' into the ground, leaving none to flow on into the rest of the circuit:

 > Diagram showing electricity flowing to a ground instead of to the positive terminal of a battery

-What makes grounding useful in designing our computer is that we can use grounding to effectively 'shut off' part of the circuit (the part of the circuit that's 'downstream' of the ground).
+What makes grounding useful in designing our computer is that we can use grounding to 'switch off' part of the circuit (the part 'downstream' of the ground).
 For example, say we added some electrical component (denoted by $?$) to our circuit like this:

 > The same circuit schematic showing a new $?$ component downstream of the ground junction

-In this circuit, the $?$ element doesn't receive any electricity, even though it's connected to the junction, because all electricity leaving the negative terminal of the battery travels through the junction to the ground.
+In this circuit, no electrical current passes through the $?$ element because all electricity being pushed out of the battery's negative terminal ends up being 'soaked up' by the ground instead.
+So even though this is a complete circuit, the $?$ effectively switched off.

 From a physics perspective, grounding works kind of like adding a third battery cell to your circuit.
-This cell has even less-densely packed electrons than either cell of the actual battery, so inside a junction that connects the battery's positve terminal, negative terminal and ground together, you get a three-way tug of war that the ground loses; so all electricity flows to the ground (from *both* battery terminals):
+This cell has even less-densely packed electrons than either cell of the actual battery, so in the ensuring three-way tug-of-war the ground always loses, and all electricity flows to the ground, not the positive terminal of the power source.
+In fact, in this setup, all electricity flows to the ground from *both* battery terminals:

 > Diagram showing the tug-of-war and electrons flowing from both battery terminals into the ground

-The ground also has enormous capacity, such that no matter how long you send power to the ground, the ground's electron density doesn't change to any degree we can measure.
+The ground also has enormous capacity to hold electrical charge, such that no matter how long you send power to the ground, the ground's electron density doesn't change to any degree we can measure.
 This means that a ground cannot be depleted and never needs to be 'recharged' like a battery.

 ## Switching